St Joseph's Roman Catholic Church, Hay-on-Wye: First Presbytery adjoining the church (1985)

 The old presbytery was later sold, in order to purchase the new presbytery adjoining the church in 1985.
 Parish Priest Fr.
 Patrick Murray, lived in a small flat in Oxford Road for a few months until the purchase was completed.
 Monsignor Canon Clyde Johnson encouraged Bishop James Hannigan to purchase the house which was to become the new presbytery, "bringing great joy and encouragement to the parishioners".
 The presbytery was also used as a parish centre, important in a town with low capacity social venues.
 Additional masses were celebrated in the house for ad-hoc family events.
 The house and the spacious gardens were used for parish social events.
 The house flanking the new Presbytery was previously owned by John Grant (the grandson of H.R.
 Grant).
 The house on the other side of the church was owned by another Roman Catholic, Rose Jones.
 The house that became the new presbytery was built in 1938 by Mr John Watkins of MiddleWood for Ralph Jones, brother-in-law of Rose.
 The cluster of adjacent buildings was affectionally dubbed by Rose as "Vatican City".

 Since 2019, St. Joseph's has been served by St. Michael's in Brecon.
-As the presbytery is no longer needed as a residence for a parish priest, the diocese have decided to renovate the property in preparation for rental, raising funds for the church.
+As the presbytery is no longer needed as a residence for a parish priest, the diocese decided to renovate the property.
+Since early 2026 the property has been rented, raising funds for the church.